YaoZooo/WikiPeopleQA-Dataset/README.md

 # WikiPeopleQA-Dataset
-This is a dataset about question answering on n-ary knowledge graphs.
+This is a dataset about question answering over n-ary knowledge graphs.